Darkcybe/darkcybe.github.io/_posts/Ethical Hacking/Common Ports and Services/2022-10-02-SQL_Databases.md

 # Overview

 Structured Query Language (SQL) is a language specifically designed for managing structured data within relational database systems and is commonly used as backend storage for many software and web applications.
+See the post [SQL Overview](https://darkcybe.github.io/posts/SQL_Overview/) for more background information.

 There are multiple relational database management systems (RDBMS) that use SQL, some of the most commonly encountered are:
 - **Microsoft MSSQL**